parkerhdavis/Seria/README.md

 ## Financial Support

-If you have some cash to spare and want to help out, that's very kind.
-I'm doing alright, though, so rather than sharing that kindness with me, I encourage you to share it with your charity of choice.
+If you have some cash to spare and are inspired to share, that's very kind.
+Rather than sharing that kindness with me, I encourage you to share it with your charity of choice.

 Mine is the [GiveWell top charities fund](https://www.givewell.org/top-charities-fund) , which does excellent research to figure out which causes can save the most human lives for the money, and put their funds there.